 The nine-month Special Education (LBSI) Endorsement program is designed to prepare currently licensed teachers for new roles as collaborators in specialized instruction and as advocates for students with disabilities.
 The program addresses the essential knowledge, skills and dispositions required to work with students with both high-incidence and low-incidence disabilities from ages 5-21 in a variety of settings, with an emphasis on helping them succeed in the general education curriculum.

 Educators who earn a LBSI endorsement may work as special education teachers in urban and suburban, public and private schools, and private practice and private learning centers provide other career options.
 A critical shortage of special education teachers makes job opportunities plentiful.

-Courses in the Special Education (LBSI) Endorsement program are a subset of courses in the Special Education for Teachers concentration in the Language, Literacy and Specialized Instruction master's degree program.
-Students who complete the endorsement program have the option to continue coursework in Special Education if they want to eventually earn an LBS1 license or an LBS1 license and a full master's degree in this area.
+Courses in the Special Education (LBSI) Endorsement program are a subset of courses in the Special Education for Teachers concentration in the Literacy and Specialized Instruction master's degree program.
+Students who complete the endorsement program have the option to continue coursework in Special Education if they want to eventually earn an LBSI license or an LBSI license and a full master's degree in this area.

 Interested in enrolling in this program?
 Learn more about its admission requirements and find out how to apply.

 The Special Education (LBSI) Endorsement program leads to a LBSI endorsement from the Illinois State Board of Education, which can be added to an Illinois teaching license.